robstwd/fhir-snippets/README.md

 - FHIR R4 (4.0.1 and probably R4B)
 - support for Australian context

+## Features
+This extension supports snippets for
+- entire FHIR resource types, such as Patient, Practitioner, HealthcareService, Location, Organization, PractitionerRole and RelatedPerson
+  - each resource type is represented in a number of '_flavours_', that comply with the core spec as well as various profiles in the Australian context; such as HL7AU AU Base profiles, or HL7AU AU Core profiles.
+See below for the complete list of supported _flavours_.
+  - each of the file snippets represents a complete FHIR resource, with all mandatory elements and the majority of available optional elements.
+The optional elements can then just be deleted as desired to support the scenario of interest
+  - the sample values supplied use the string "TODO" to be a prompt for the user to update with desired values
+  - where terminology based elements have a discrete list of codes, they are supported by a drop down pick list in the snippet
+- Identifier datatype nodes, such as IHI or HPI-I identifiers
+  - Identifier snippets can be inserted into any of the above complete FHIR resources in the standard element ordering
+  - Identifier snippets are organised by applicable resource type and closely follow the definitions in the AU Base Identifier datatype profiles
+  - see below for a complete list of available Identifier types

+## Usage
+1. Within an empty file of type `.xml`
+2. Invoke the list of available snippets as a pop up by
+   1. pressing `Ctrl + Space`
+   2. opening the command palette (`Ctrl + Shift + p`), type 'snippet' and choose 'insert snippet'
+   3. pressing `Shift + Alt + s`
+3. Scroll the list or start typing characters from the prefixes listed in the tables below
+4. Eg to filter the snippets to those related to AU Base profiles, type `aubase` or to find all Identifiers, type `identifier` or part thereof
+5. Scroll down to one of the choices and hit enter, upon which the specific XML nodes are added
+6. Choose from the available pick lists and update data to support the example scenario

 ## Supported resources
 ### HealthcareService
 #### Resource flavours